kaylani2/labsensing/README.md

 # gta_wsn
-All codes needed for building a simple Wireless Sensor Network.
+All codes needed to build a simple Wireless Sensor Network.